RavenProject/Ravencoin/whitepaper/README.md

 *  Airline miles
 *  Reward points

 Satoshi Nakamoto described bitcoin as an implementation of Wei Dai’s bmoney [10], designed to afford users more control, security, and privacy than more centralized systems.
 A design with the potential to prevent violence and discrimination, given the holder of bitcoin remains private.
-Ravencoin aims to continue this implementation by focusing on assets other than cash, providing a platform that users can easily issue assets they control under the rules they establish on a secure blockchain.
+Yottaflux aims to continue this implementation by focusing on assets other than cash, providing a platform that users can easily issue assets they control under the rules they establish on a secure blockchain.

-## 4. Ravencoin Launch and Algorithm
+## 4. Yottaflux Launch and Algorithm

-Ravencoin was announced on October 31, 2017[11] and released binaries for mining on Jan 3, 2018,[12] the respective ninth anniversary of the announcement and launch of Bitcoin.
-Ravencoin is the bitcoin-like system that will allow users to issue and integrate assets into its blockchain.
+Yottaflux was announced on October 31, 2017[11] and released binaries for mining on Jan 3, 2018,[12] the respective ninth anniversary of the announcement and launch of Bitcoin.
+Yottaflux is the bitcoin-like system that will allow users to issue and integrate assets into its blockchain.
 This will be accomplished in phases which build upon each other.

 \- In progress